databricks/terraform-provider-databricks/docs/guides/unity-catalog-azure.md

 # Deploying pre-requisite resources and enabling Unity Catalog (Azure Preview)

--> **Public Preview** This feature is in [Public Preview](https://docs.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog).
-Contact your Databricks representative to request access.

 Databricks Unity Catalog brings fine-grained governance and security to Lakehouse data using a familiar, open interface.
 You can use Terraform to deploy the underlying cloud resources and Unity Catalog objects automatically, using a programmatic approach.

 This guide uses the following variables in configurations: